How to Become a Business Analyst

 Business Analyst Salary and Job Outlook

 According to the US Bureau of Labor Statistics, there is a projected 11% job growth in this field, which is much faster than the average.
-Additionally, these professionals are well-paid for their expertise, with their median annual salary being $93,000.
+Additionally, these professionals are well-compensated for their expertise, with a median annual salary of $93,000.

 Business analysts are paid the highest in New York, where they make an average of $120,730 a year, however there are more than double the job openings per year in California.